jeremytammik/tbc/a/1775_getsimilartypes.md

 So many interesting discussions and inspiring solutions in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160)!

-Here are a few, plus one non-forum beginner case:
+Here are two of them, plus one non-forum beginner case:

 - [`GetSimilarTypes` filters for curtain wall door symbols](#2)
 - [`SnappingService` &ndash; what does it actually do?](#3)